Skip to main content

 • The createCSS() method uses this property to set the button's width.

-• The button element will have a random width (e.g., 150px) and the other static styles like blue background and white text.
+• The button element will have a random width (e.g. 150px) and other static styles, such as blue background and white text.

 • If the element is removed from the DOM, the unbind() method is called, which removes the --button-width property, ensuring there are no leftover styles.

-In this section we have applied dynamic styles by:
+In this section we have applied dynamic styles by adding behaviour-driven styles to custom elements.
+We used two key methods:

 • By default, custom elements behave as inline elements.
-You might want to define a specific display property like inline-block or block to control their layout behavior.
+You might want to define a specific display property, such as inline-block or block, to control their layout behaviour.

-• Adding support for the hidden attribute ensures your component properly respects the display: none behavior when hidden is applied.
+• Adding support for the hidden attribute ensures your component properly respects the display: none behaviour when hidden is applied.
 This is a common practice for ensuring that components behave predictably.

-The :host selector allows us to apply styles directly to our custom element.
+The :host selector enables you to apply styles directly to your custom element.

 import {